yao-laboratory/cellMarkerPipe/README.md

 5. reduce dimenion with PCA techinique. `NPCA` principle components are used for following cluster
 6. apply a graph-based clustering approach.
 You can customize the parameters `RESOLUTION` and `ALGORITHM` of Seurat method FindClusters used.

-In above process, step 5&6 are not neccessary to do if you already annote cluster labels to each cell.
-Then you need to prepare the file `groups.csv` which contains 2 columns seperated by `","` the first one is the cell barcodes same with `barcodes.tsv` and the second one is the cell name.
-We use `--cluster` or `--no-cluster` to switch whether cellMarkerPipe finds clusters for you.
-By default, the program does not find clusters automatically.
+In above process, step 5&6 are not neccessary to do if you already provide cell clusters in the file `groups.csv` manually or by other clustering tools.
+Then make sure `--no-cluster` is set.
+Otherwise you can use `--cluster` to allow cellMarkerPipe run clustering for you.
+By default, cellMarkerPipe will do clustering automatically.

-In our paper, we want to compare the selected marker genes with well-known marker genes.
-So we also provide the users a choice whether keep all well-known marker genes in case they are not top high variable genes and filtered by the pipeline.
+CellMarkerPipe can be used to compare the selected marker genes with well-known marker genes.
+So we also provide the users a choice whether keep all well-known marker genes in case they are not in high variable gene list.
 To keep all well-known genes, you need to provide a file named as 'Known_marker.csv' under the `DATADIR` and list the well-known genes for each cluster in each row.
-The 1st column is the cluster label, which can be anything and will be neglected later.
-By default, the pipeline will not keep the well-known genes, you need to mannually adding parameter --know-marker and --keep-known-marker to keep them for the next Selection step.
+The 1st column is the cluster ID or label, and the second column is the known marker genes separated by comma.
+By default, the pipeline will not keep the well-known genes, you need to mannually adding parameters `--know-marker` and `--keep-known-marker` to keep them in high variable gene list and for evaluation step.

 ##### Step 2: Select Marker Genes
+This step is to select marker genes by different methodology.
+Different methods have been wrapped by python or R codes in cellMarkerPipe.
 To run `selection` step, you can check how to set up the parameter by run,

 ``` shell